Increasingly, physicians are graduating from medical school and

 Frequently Asked Questions: Noncompete clauses

-Employment contracts frequently include noncompete and
+Employment contracts frequently include non-compete, non-solicitation,

-employing other people will want to protect legitimate business
+people will want to protect legitimate business interests and the good

-interests and the good will of the practice.
-This concise WSMA FAQ
+will of the practice.
+This concise WSMA FAQ will explain when these

-will explain when these clauses are legal and what to consider when
+clauses are legal and what to consider when you evaluate them.

 Contracts and physicians: The good, the bad & the things to